jenssegers/codeigniter-advanced-images/README.md

 	$this->image_lib->fit();

 The function will return TRUE on sucess or FALSE on failure.
 Error messages can be read like the normal library with the display_errors() method.

+When an image is cropped, the center axis is used by default.
+If you want to override this behaviour you can specify your own x_axis and y_axis.

+Configuration options:

+ - **image_library**: Sets the image library to be used.
+ - **library_path**: Sets the server path to your ImageMagick or NetPBM library.
+If you use either of those libraries you must supply the path.
+ - **source_image**: Sets the source image name/path.
+The path must be a relative or absolute server path, not a URL.
+ - **dynamic_output**: Determines whether the new image file should be written to disk or generated dynamically.
+Note: If you choose the dynamic setting, only one image can be shown at a time, and it can't be positioned on the page.
+It simply outputs the raw image dynamically to your browser, along with image headers.
+ - **quality**: Sets the quality of the image.
+The higher the quality the larger the file size.
+ - **new_image**: Sets the destination image name/path.
+You'll use this preference when creating an image copy.
+The path must be a relative or absolute server path, not a URL.
+ - **width**: Sets the width you would like the image set to.
+ - **height**: Sets the height you would like the image set to.
+ - **x_axis**: Sets the X coordinate in pixels (after resizing) for image cropping.
+For example, a setting of 30 will crop an image 30 pixels from the left.
+ - **y_axis**: Sets the Y coordinate in pixels (after resizing) for image cropping.
+For example, a setting of 30 will crop an image 30 pixels from the top.

 Usage
 -----